 It might be helpful to give you a brief overview of the history, core concepts and research behind The Leadership Challenge®.

 Very briefly, The Leadership Challenge® started as a book nearly 30 years ago.
-It's now in it's fifth edition, considered by many to be among the three or four most influential leadership books ever written, with over 2,000,000 copies sold.
+It is considered by many to be among the three or four most influential leadership books ever written, with over 2,000,000 copies sold.

 It's based on 30 years of research where the researchers and authors, Jim Kouzes and Barry Posner, went out and looked for the practices and behaviors that people look for in the leaders that they would willingly want to follow.

-They found across culture, gender, ethnicity, generations and industry that there were basically five practices people look for in leaders they'd willing want to follow.
+They found across culture, gender, ethnicity, generations and industry that there were five practices people look for in leaders they'd willing want to follow.
 Those are:

 - Model the Way, which speaks to a leader's credibility, how this leader leads by example, their ability to "walk the talk," and how they clearly discuss their values, etc.

 - Inspire a Shared Vision, which shows the importance of a leader's ability to articulate a compelling vision and engender team member buy-in for that vision

-- Challenge the Process, which has to do with the leader's ability to create the environment within which innovation can take hold.
+- Challenge the Process, which deals with the leader's ability to create an environment within which innovation thrives

-- Enable Others to Act, which has do with the leader's ability to foster collaboration, build trust, and through that develop new leaders in the organization.
+- Enable Others to Act, which has do with the leader's ability to foster collaboration, build trust, and develop new leaders in the organization

-- Finally, Encourage the Heart, which again has to do with the leader's ability to provide morale-building recognition and motivation on a consistent and relevant basis, again raising levels of engagement and commitment on the part of their team members.
+- Finally, Encourage the Heart, which discusses the leader's ability to provide morale-building recognition and motivation on a consistent basis, again raising levels of engagement and commitment on the part of their team members

-All of that was developed into one- or two-day workshops, using all the modalities of 21st century adult learning: Lecture, discussion, personal reflection, but primarily experiential activity.
+All of that was developed into workshops, using all the modalities of 21st century adult learning: Lecture, discussion, and personal reflection, but primarily experiential activity.

 It's supported by a highly validated 360-degree assessment called the The Leadership Practices Inventory® (360) or LPI® for short, which measures the frequency of 30 behaviors that demonstrate those five practices - six behaviors for each of the five practices.